ekapolc/gowajee_corpus/README.md

 ## Version 0.9

-There are XX utterances collected from XX speakers.
-XX are males, while XX are females.
-The total length of the corpus is XX hours.
-The vocabulary size is XX words with a total of XX words.
+There are 7829 utterances collected from 76 speakers.
+Sixty-three are males, while 13 are females.
+The total length of the corpus is 6 hours.
+The vocabulary size is 1063 words with a total of 46111 words.

 ### Download